choudharyus/week2-monday3/readme.md

 user.displayFoods()
 ```

-If the Array.forEach() method has not yet been introdued, do not worry.
+If the Array.forEach() method has not yet been introduced, do not worry.
 After a brief explanation/demo you will understand what is happening and will be able to understand the expected the output?

 Now what about this *slightly* modified example...